 Are we passive observers or are our minds shaping our perceptions in real-time?

-The series of photographs above capture the sun descending behind a tree.
+The series of photographs above captures the sun descending behind a tree.

 I believe that our experiences are not objective, that the very means of our experiencing the world are subjective.
 For example, although the subject is identical in all of the photographs above, the manipulation of light input through the lens of the camera creates strikingly different images.
 As a series, these images imply that we can experience the same subjects in the physical world in different ways, supporting my philosophical position that cognition is subjective.

 Cognition can be understood as the fundamental relationship between human beings and the physical world.
 It is the inner workings of our brains and our sensory system, detecting and deciphering the multitude of input signals that constitute our environment.
 Cognition mediates our ‘perceptions’ of reality.
 In the image above, our standard perception feels very natural, we can see a descending sun partially glowing through a tree branch.
 In this example, the subject of our cognition seems unambiguous and clearly defined.
 However, I believe that this view is one-dimensional and that there are, in fact, multiple valid representations of this reality.

 The Individual and the Physical World